How to use -ms-high-contrast

 High contrast tips:

-• Try to make icons high contrast from the beginning for everyone, if you can't utilize -ms-high-contrast: active to provide high contrast versions
+- Try to make icons high contrast from the beginning for everyone, if you can't

-• Utilize the system color variables in order to utilize the colors selected by the user to provide a great high contrast experience in any scenario that takes CSS colors.
+to add in a background to ensure high contrast - Utilize the system color variables in order to utilize the colors selected by the user to provide a great high contrast experience in any scenario that takes CSS colors.

 If you have feedback on this post, feel free to contact me on twitter